Liane de Pougy: Paris

 After moving to Paris, from her position at the Folies she became a noted demimondaine, and a rival of "La Belle Otero".
 She took her last name from one of her paramours, a Comte or Vicomte de Pougy, whilst other lovers included Mathilde de Morny and Émilienne d'Alençon.
 Actress Sarah Bernhardt, faced with the task of teaching Liane to act, advised her that when she was on stage, it would be best to keep her "pretty mouth shut".
 Liane became so well known as a performer at the Folies Bergère that the 1890s English female impersonator Herbert Charles Pollitt referenced her in his drag name Diane de Rougy.

 Pougy's lesbian affair with writer Natalie Clifford Barney is recorded in Pougy's novel Idylle Saphique, published in 1901 (later published in Spain in translation by the poet Luis Antonio de Villena).
 In 1899, after seeing Pougy at a dance hall in Paris, Barney presented herself at her residence in a page costume and announced that she was a "page of love" sent by Sappho.
 Although Pougy was one of the most famous women in France at the time, constantly sought after by wealthy and titled men, Barney's audacity charmed and seduced her.
 Of their liaison, Pougy notes: "That was in the days of the Amazon's youth, and of my own.
 We were passionate, rebels against a woman's lot, voluptuous and cerebral little apostles, rather poetical, full of illusions and dreams.
 We loved long hair, pretty breasts, pouts, simpers, charm, grace; not boyishness."
-Their amorous relationship lasted less than a year and their love letters reflect they passions they shared and also the conflicts.
+Their amorous relationship lasted less than a year and their love letters reflect the passions they shared and also the conflicts.
 The two were said to have had deep feelings for each other for the remainder of their lives, although their relationship was not without its ups and downs.
 In Women Lovers, Barney recounts the bittersweet romantic rivalry she shared with Pougy in a "barely disguised roman à clef" in which "Barney, the dashing Italian baroness Mimi Franchetti, and the beautiful French courtesan Liane de Pougy share erotic liaisons that break all taboos and end in devastation as one unexpectedly becomes the “third woman.”
 For her part, Pougy depicts their relationship in My Blue Notebooks as one that grew more distant over the years, possibly ending in 1934 when the two ran into each other in Toulon, but did not exchange a word.